pubnub/pubnub-mcp-server/resources/sdk_docs/java_storage-and-playback.md

-# Message Persistence API – Java SDK
+# Message Persistence API (Java SDK)

-## Breaking changes in v9.0.0
-v9.0.0 merges Java and Kotlin SDKs, changes client instantiation, async callbacks, and status events.
-See the Java/Kotlin migration guide for details.
+> PubNub Java SDK v9.0.0 introduces a unified Java/Kotlin code-base, new client instantiation, and new async/status APIs.
+Review the migration guide before upgrading.

+Message Persistence stores every published message (AES-256 encrypted in transit/at rest) for a retention period you configure (1 day → Unlimited).
+It supports:

+* Messages
+* Message reactions
+* Files (File Sharing API)

 ---

-## Fetch History
+## Fetch history

-##### Requires Message Persistence enabled for the key.
+Requires: Message Persistence enabled on the key.

-Retrieves up to 100 messages for one channel or 25 messages for multiple channels (≤ 500).
+Timetoken rules
+• `start` only → older than `start`
+• `end` only → from `end` and newer
-If both `start` and `end` are supplied, results are inclusive of `end`.
+• both → between `start` and `end` (inclusive of `end`)
-If `includeMessageActions(true)` is used, the call is limited to one channel and 25 messages.
-A truncated response returns a `more` property—repeat the call with the new values to obtain remaining data.
+Limits: 100 msgs (single channel) or 25 msgs (multi-channel / with actions).
+Iterate by updating `start` to page.
+If `includeMessageActions=true`, the response can be truncated; a `more` object tells you how to continue.

-### Method(s)
+### Method

 ```
 `this.pubnub.fetchMessages()
-    .channels(List<String>)
+    .channels(ListString>)
     .maximumPerChannel(Integer)
     .start(Long)
     .end(Long)